paulonicolas/3-knob-12-key-aliexpress-macropad-/README.md

 ## Some things to keep in mind:
 - HID is a method for comunicate with a keyboard.
 - Python provide a library to use this comunication.
-- you need a VENDOR ID and PRODUCT ID from keyboard, whit lsusb in a terminal you can know (in this case VENDOR ID=0x1189 and PRODUCT ID=0x8842 ).
+- you need a VENDOR ID and PRODUCT ID from keyboard, with lsusb in a terminal you can know (in this case VENDOR ID=0x1189 and PRODUCT ID=0x8842 ).
   ```bash
   $ lsusb
   ...